-Horseboarding UK defines bucking as below;
+Horseboarding UK defines bucking as below.

 - Bucking is a behaviour exhibited by horses where they forcefully jump into the air and kick out their hind legs.
-It is an instinctual behaviour that horses use to protect themselves or show their discomfort, frustration or displeasure. - Here are some additional points that can help define horse bucking: - Bucking is a sudden and forceful movement where the horse jumps into the air and kicks out with their hind legs. - It is an instinctual behaviour that horses use to protect themselves or show their discomfort or frustration. - Bucking can be caused by several factors, such as pain, fear, excitement, or disobedience. - It is a common form of resistance that horses may use to avoid being ridden or to get rid of an unwanted rider. - Bucking can be dangerous for riders, as they may be thrown off balance and fall off the horse. - Riders must work to prevent bucking by maintaining a proper and balanced seat, addressing any underlying physical or psychological issues that may be causing the behaviour, and providing appropriate training and conditioning for the horse.
+It is an instinctual behaviour that horses use to protect themselves or show their discomfort, frustration, or displeasure. - Bucking is a sudden and forceful movement where the horse jumps into the air and kicks out with their hind legs. - It is an instinctual behaviour that horses use to protect themselves or show their discomfort or frustration. - Bucking can be caused by several factors, such as pain, fear, excitement, or disobedience. - It is a common form of resistance that horses may use to avoid being ridden or to get rid of an unwanted rider. - Bucking can be dangerous for riders, as they may be thrown off balance and fall off the horse. - Riders must work to prevent bucking by maintaining a proper and balanced seat, addressing any underlying physical or psychological issues that may be causing the behaviour, and providing appropriate training and conditioning for the horse.